 Instantiators allow creating lists dynamically during run-time.
-Based on a datapool item of a list type, an instantiator displays all list elements in a pre-defined layout.
+Based on a datapool item of type list, an instantiator displays all list elements in a pre-defined layout.
 If the content of the datapool item is modified, so is the appearance of the instantiator.